hollanderski/wunderblock/README.md

-# Wünderblock
+# Wunderblock
-webGL interface for "Wünderblock", art installation exhibited at PHITECO 2022
+webGL interface for "Wunderblock", art installation exhibited at PHITECO 2022